-It’s great because it means that you will no longer have to go searching for an aero colour that matches all of your wallpapers, Windows 8 will do it automatically for you.
+It’s great because it means that you will no longer have to go searching for an aero color that matches all of your wallpapers, Windows 8 will do it automatically for you.
 This is an optional feature though, so if you don’t like it you can simply turn it off.

 Panoramic Theme Support

 The second new feature in Windows 8 themes is Panoramic Theme Support.
 Windows 8 will now have themes that will have the ability to extend a single background image across two monitors.
-In the past it was very tricky to get a Panoramic Theme for Windows 7, in general you just ended up with the same background being tiled on both of the monitors.
-This new feature in Windows 8 however will mean that you’ll be able to get gorgeous panoramic themes with stunning backgrounds for your dual monitor set up.
+In the past, it was very tricky to get a Panoramic Theme for Windows 7, in general, you just ended up with the same background being tiled on both of the monitors.
+This new feature in Windows 8, however, will mean that you’ll be able to get gorgeous panoramic themes with stunning backgrounds for your dual monitor set up.

 Dual Monitor Support

-Thankfully Microsoft have continued to improve on the personalization options that were first introduced in Windows 7.
-They’ve also allowed our vast collection of Windows 7 Themes to be used on Windows 8, however it’s important to remember that you will not be able to use Windows 8 themes on Windows 7.
+Thankfully Microsoft has continued to improve on the personalization options that were first introduced in Windows 7.
+They’ve also allowed our vast collection of Windows 7 Themes to be used on Windows 8, however, it’s important to remember that you will not be able to use Windows 8 themes on Windows 7.
 You should also take into account that these themes do not affect the Metro UI’s appearance which is handled separately.